syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/opening-documents/google-drive.md

 **Step 1:** Set up Google Drive API

-You must set up a project in the Google Developers Console and enable the Google Drive API.
+You must set up a project in the Google Developers Console anzd enable the Google Drive API.
 Obtain the necessary credentials to access the API.
 For more information, view the official [link](https://developers.google.com/drive/api/guides/enable-sdk).

 {% if page.publishingplatform == "aspnet-core" %}

 **Step 2:** Create a Simple Document Editor Sample in ASP.NET Core

-Start by following the steps provided in this [link](../EJ2_ASP.NETCORE/getting-started-core) to create a simple Document Editor sample in ASP.NET Core.
+Start by following the steps provided in this [link](../../document-editor/getting-started-core) to create a simple Document Editor sample in ASP.NET Core.
 This will give you a basic setup of the Document Editor component.

 {% elsif page.publishingplatform == "aspnet-mvc" %}

 **Step 2:** Create a Simple Document Editor Sample in ASP.NET MVC

-Start by following the steps provided in this [link](../EJ2_ASP.MVC/getting-started) to create a simple Document Editor sample in ASP.NET MVC.
+Start by following the steps provided in this [link](../../document-editor/getting-started) to create a simple Document Editor sample in ASP.NET MVC.
 This will give you a basic setup of the Document Editor component.

 {% endif %}